The Governance Paradox: Enable Without Losing Control

 Application Lifecycle Management (ALM)

-ALM is the discipline of managing Power Platform applications from creation through deployment, maintenance, and eventual retirement.
-For enterprise organizations, ALM is not optional — it is the mechanism that ensures production applications are tested, approved, and deployable.
+ALM is the process of managing Power Platform applications throughout their lifecycle.
+This includes creation, deployment, maintenance, and retirement.
+For enterprise organizations, ALM is crucial.
+It ensures that production applications are properly tested, approved, and ready for deployment.

 Solutions as Deployment Units